DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2023-03-01-core-website-v9.md

 ---
-title: Iterating the core website v9
+title: Updating the homepage and Pathways pages
-description: How we created version 9 of the core website.
+description: We implemented the alternate homepage and iterated Pathways content.
 date: 2023-03-01
 screenshots:
   items: